La La Anthony Crawls On The Sand In Bermuda, Gushes About Her Billboard In Times Square

-La La Anthony is not shy about showing her rocking body as proven in an August 6 Instagram pack of four pictures.
+La La Anthony is not shy about showing her rocking body, as proven in an August 6 Instagram pack of four pictures.

 In the first entry on Tuesday, the sexy actress got up close and personal with Bermuda’s sandy coastline.
 She seemed to be taking a break after crawling in the granular substance.